 |BSc||University of Melbourne, VIC, AUS|

-Deputy Chair of the Environment Department Board of Studies
+Deputy Chair of the Department of Environment and Geography, Board of Studies

 Co-leader of the Archaeology, Biology, Chemistry and Environment Programme - School of Natural Sciences

 Bryce's research is currently focussed on three main themes:

 For the past 15 years Bryce has been conducting research on the biology, impacts and management of scallop fisheries.
 A particular focus has been on examining the utility of Marine Protected Areas (MPAs) for providing breeding refuges for scallops and mitigating the environmental effects of scallop fishing gear.
 This work has had considerable influence on fisheries management policies in the United Kingdom.
 More recently his interest in fisheries management has been expanded to examine the use of MPAs for other species, and how to reduce discards and by-catch in finfish fisheries.